Ambience and Sound Effects Editing

 Prior to Stuck On On, she worked as a freelance photographer and graphic designer, authored interactive Photoshop CS training videos, co-taught courses in photography and video art, typeset obscure academic psychology journals, proofread K-5th grade reading textbooks, and sous cheffed.
 Her photography has been exhibited in Austin, Baltimore, Germany and published in BuzzFeed, The Boston Review, Locus, Guernica, NowPublic and the Chicago Schmap Guide.
 She is currently working on a short story collection.

 Continuing Obsessions: Rollerskating, nature live cams, gardening, and Yotam Ottolenghi’s Recipes.

 Lyman Hardy IIIChief Sound Designer and Supervising Sound Mixer

 Winning a Celis beer jingle contest in 1999 launched Lyman’s commercial audio career.
 He used the proceeds to buy a Kurzweil 2000 and worked exclusively as an electronic composer and sound designer on campaigns such as Kinko’s, State of Texas, Southwest Airlines, Golfsmith, Lollapolooza, Livestrong, Norwegian Cruise Lines and Ronald McDonald House.

-In 2009, sound design and mixing became his primary focus as commercial custom music was replaced by stock music.
-Some feature highlights include Jeff Nichols’ Take Shelter (2011) and Mud (2012), The Miller Brothers’ All the Birds Have Flown South (2016) and Keith Maitland’s documentary TOWER (2016) and Dear Mr. Brody (2020).
+In 2010, sound design and mixing became his primary focus as custom commercial music was replaced by stock music.
+Some feature highlights include Jeff Nichols’ Take Shelter (2011) and Mud (2012), Keith Maitland’s documentary TOWER (2016) and Dear Mr. Brody (2020) and Ben Masters’s epic nature film Deep in the Heart: A Wildlife Story (2022).
 He mixed and SFX edited Richard Linklater’s Hulu series Up to Speed (2012) and Rooster Teeth’s award winning anime series RWBY (Seasons 1-4), YouTube stars—Planet Slow Mo (2018–2019), and remixed Red vs. Blue Seasons 1-10 (2012).
-Recently, he sound designed and mixed Jeff Nichols’ podcast Hank the Cowdog (2020) in Atmos and binaural for QCODE.
+He sound designed QCODE’s podcasts The Beautiful Liar (2021) and Jeff Nichols’ podcast Hank the Cowdog (2020) in Atmos and binaural.
 He was nominated for an EMMY in “Outstanding Sound” for his work on TOWER .

 Current Obsessions: Modular synthesis, cataloguing coquí frog orchestras and reading obscure synth manuals.

 Parke GreggLead Colorist and Finishing Editor